Preserve Public Works

 These good things can be available to everyone.
 Yes, they're supported by property taxes, gasoline taxes, and sales taxes, but those are paid by everyone proportionally.
 The rich pay more because they buy and travel more, and their property is more valuable.
 The poor pay less for all the same reasons.
 But everybody contributes, so that everybody can benefit.

-Democracy loses its meaning if citizens don't have any shared spaces or services.
+Democracy loses its meaning if citizens don't share spaces or services.

 Defunding public libraries, parks, museums, and transportation services might save local governments some money, but at what cost to the quality of life for the people and the community?